computersarecool/respectrable/README.md

 	e.g. `/live_set/tracks/0 ['set', 'color', 0] `

-- Helper methods
+- A helper method

 	Because of the complexity of filling out a client object with individual messages, the helper function `getState` can be called as `/live_set ['get_state', true]`
-	This is the only message that will perform logic on the Max side to return JSON formatted string that is a fairly complete state representation of the LOM
+	This is the only message that will perform logic on the Max side to return a JSON formatted string that is a fairly complete state representation of the LOM

 #### Properties observed with live.observers